 This strategy aims to exploit predictable short-term fluctuations after important events.

 The statistical arbitrage strategies are designed to take advantage of temporary deviations from important historic statistical relationships among certain financial assets.

-High Frequency Trading is computerized trading using proprietary algorithms.
-There are two types HFT trading:
+High-Frequency Trading is computerized trading using proprietary algorithms.
+There are two types of HFT trading:

 (i) Execution trading is when an order (often a large order) is executed via a computerized algorithm.
 The program is designed to get the best possible price.
 It may split the order into smaller pieces and execute at different times.